Showing 1-96 of 669 items found in Events

 Art on the Square

-The #1 Art Show in the Nation (2008, 2010 & 2011) features 100 juried artists from all over the world.
+The #1 Art Show in the Nation features 100 juried artists from all over the world.
 Come and shop for fabulous works in a perfectly beautiful setting of Belleville's Public Square.
 The show also features a high school exhibit from over 25 Southern Illinois schools, outstanding main stage performances, gourmet food and wine courts, artists' demonstrations, and an art activity area for children.

 Little Hershey Swap Meet and Car Show

-Join the 50th Anniversary of this annual swap meet and car show held at the Boone County Fairgrounds, both inside and outside displays of all makes and models of cars from the Model T, street machines and present-day models.
+Annual swap meet and car show held at the Boone County Fairgrounds, both inside and outside displays of all makes and models of cars from the Model T, street machines and present-day models.
+Held rain or shine.

 Berwyn Cruise Nites in the Depot District